jroussea/LAGOON-MCL-docs/source/installation.rst

 Installation requirements
 =========================

-LAGOON-MCL est développé pour être éxécuté sur les systèmes Linux.
-Pour le moment aucune version n'a été testé sur systèmes d'exploitation Windows et Apple (Mac OS X), mais il est possible qu'il puisse fonctionner sur les système d'exploitations Apple en utilisant Conda or Mamba.
+LAGOON-MCL has been developed to run on Linux systems.
+No version has yet been tested on Windows or Apple (Mac OS X) operating systems, but it may be possible to run it on Apple operating systems using Conda.

 Software requirements:
  * 64-bits Linux